This short video introduces you to a go-to-market strategy for generating leads in the data center space.

 So on the customer success side, being able to deploy surveys, being able to have great onboarding, having excellent customer success teams in place, being able to keep track of NPS and other kinds of indicators that tell us whether we're doing a great job and doing what they signed up for, giving them their first value, initial value, intended value, all those typical things that usually define whether we have a healthy client relationship.

+What do you do in your data center company to make lead generation work?
 Let me know in the comments below.